List of He-Man and the Masters of the Universe characters: Kobra Khan

-Kobra Khan is a cobra-type Snake Man whose character pre-dates the introduction of the Snake Men.
+Kobra Khan is a cobra-like Snake Man whose character pre-dates the introduction of the Snake Men.
 He appears as one of Skeletor's Evil Warriors in the He-Man and the Masters of the Universe animated series, in which he sprays a sleeping gas, and on one occasion, is shown to have stretchable arms similar to the Sssqueeze character.
 In the series, the gas came from vents in his hood, which he kept down any time he was not using this ability.
 The action figure and minicomics portrayed the character spraying this gas from his mouth.
 The toy had a mechanism that converted water to vapor similar to many kinds of spray bottles.

 In the 2002 animated series, he instead sprays acid.
 The cunning and silver-tongued Kobra Khan is fanatically devoted to King Hiss at the expense of loyalty to his erstwhile allies, earning him resentment.
 He freed General Rattlor in his first attempt to release his monarch.
 The other Snake Men would often try to get Kobra Khan to prove himself to be a true Snake-Man by eating a human.
 In the event that someone is hit in the eyes with Kobra Khan's acid attack, a special spray can be used to counter it.

-In the Mattel mini-comics and UK comics, Kobra Khan shares a dual-allegiance to Skeletor and King Hiss.
+In the Mattel minicomics and UK comics, Kobra Khan shares a dual-allegiance to Skeletor and King Hiss.

+In the Masters of the Universe Classics toyline, Kobra Khan was a Snake Man descendant who broke into Eternos Palace's archives to learn about the Void that the Snake Men were banished into.
+Faking an alliance with Skeletor, Kobra Khan and Evil-Lyn acquired Zodak's staff and freed the Snake Men.
+Kobra Khan went on to serve King Hiss.
+The toyline also had a "Camo Khan" action figure which was a form of Kobra Khan who took over the Snake Men after King Hiss was beheaded by Zodak and feigned surrender to Skeletor.
+With the Snake Men on his side, Skeletor enchanted Kobra Khan with camouflage abilities which came in handy when secretly helping to speed up King Hiss's recovery at the Temple of Serpos.

 Kobra Khan was voiced by Lou Scheimer in the 1980s series and Scott McNeil in the 2002 series.

-Kobra Khan was voted No.5 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
+Kobra Khan was voted #5 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
 Comic Book Resources listed the character as He-Man: Eternia's 15 Mightiest Villains.
-Kobra Khan was ranked the 5th smartest Masters of the Universe Villain by Screen Rant.
-Comic Book Resources listed the character as He-Man: Eternia's 15 Mightiest Villains.
+Kobra Khan was ranked the fifth-smartest Masters of the Universe villain by Screen Rant.
+Comic Book Resources listed the character as 'He-Man: Eternia's 15 Mightiest Villains'.